k21971/EvilHack/doc/evilhack-changelog.md

 - Knights and Samurai can tell an objects quality without formally identifying it
 - Spread out wand of wishing placement
+- Add an encyclopedia entry for the artifact Harbinger